nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note**:

-- At step 2, if input is detected as invalid, an error will be shown on the screen and the sequence of action is terminated.
+- At step 2, if input is detected as invalid, an error will be shown on the screen and the `DeleteCommand` object will NOT be created!
 </div>

 ---
-### Edit Person Feature
+### Edit an Udder Feature

 #### **Feature**